Pink Pom Poms Redbud

 An ornamental tree featuring stunning fully double reddish-pink flowers in spring, followed by coppery new leaves that mature to a glossy green; blooms later than the species, and is sterile; a great addition to shrub borders for spring and fall color

 Pink Pom Poms Redbud features showy pink pea-like flowers along the branches from early to mid spring, which emerge from distinctive red flower buds before the leaves.
-It has dark green foliage which emerges coppery-bronze in spring.
+It has dark green deciduous foliage which emerges coppery-bronze in spring.
 The glossy heart-shaped leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Pink Pom Poms Redbud is a deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.